 Federal regulations require that federal aid recipients be making satisfactory progress in their degree programs.
 The conditions for satisfactory progress to the M.D. degree are detailed in Section 2.19 of the Harvard Medical School M.D.
-Student Handbook or Section 2.17 of the Master's Student Handbook.
+Student Handbook.
 If at any time a student feels that his/her financial aid may be in jeopardy because of this requirement, s/he is urged to seek the advice of a Financial Aid Officer before aid has to be withdrawn.
 The financial aid staff will work to identify a substitute financial arrangement whenever possible.
 Once the student resumes making satisfactory academic progress, s/he is again eligible for federal financial aid.